Special Note: Weekend Workshop Coming up in

 that is his native language.

-Special Note - Grand Master Yao experienced something similar to a stroke over two years ago and has recovered considerably and is getting better all the time.
+Special Note - Grand Master Yao experienced something similar to a stroke over three years ago and has recovered considerably and is getting better all the time.
 He

 For those of you attending a class for the first time - be sure to click here for a review of